enicklas/pondus/INSTALL.md

 ## Software Requirements

 System dependencies are Python and GTK 3.
 In particular, you need to `apt install gir1.2-gtk-3.0` on Debian-like systems and correspondingly on other systems.

 Required Python packages can be installed with
 `apt install python3-gi python3-matplotlib python3-gi-cairo`

 ## Testing without installation

-You can test Pondus without installing it by executing `pondus.py`.
+You can test Pondus without installing it by executing `python pondus/run.py`.

 ## Installation Instructions